rayklanderman/rayklanderman/README.md

 🎓 - **Contributor to MindsDB**
 MindsDB is a platform for building AI from enterprise data.
 With MindsDB, you can deploy, serve, and fine-tune models in real-time, utilizing data from databases, vector stores, or applications to build AI-powered apps using universal tools developers already know.

 MindsDB integrates with numerous data sources and popular AI/ML frameworks, including AutoML and LLMs.
-It connects data sources with AI/ML frameworks and automates routine workflows between them, bringing data and AI together for intuitive implementation of customized AI systems.
+It connects data sources with AI/ML frameworks and automates routine workflows between them, bringing data and AI together for the intuitive implementation of customized AI systems.

-To get started, you can install MindsDB locally via Docker or Docker Desktop.
+You can install MindsDB locally via Docker or Docker Desktop to get started.
 MindsDB enhances SQL syntax to enable seamless development and deployment of AI-powered applications.
 Users can interact with MindsDB not only via SQL API but also via REST APIs, Python SDK, JavaScript SDK, and MongoDB-QL.

 Learn more about the features and use cases of MindsDB here.